dit/dit/docs/measures/divergences/jensen_shannon_divergence.rst

    \Psi \left( \mathbb{E}(x) \right) - \mathbb{E} \left( \Psi(x) \right) \geq 0

-If we make that concave function :math:`\Psi` the Shannon entropy :math:`\H`, we get the Jensen-Shannon divergence.
+If we make that concave function :math:`\Psi` the Shannon entropy :math:`\H{}`, we get the Jensen-Shannon divergence.
 Jensen from Jensen's inequality, and Shannon from the use of the Shannon entropy.

 .. note::